BornstellarEternal/kissbp/README.md

 ---

 ### __about__
 A simple stupid bash prompt styler i wrote for fun.
-Only tested on kubuntu konsole as the moment (test it and let me know).
+Only tested on kubuntu konsole at the moment (test it and let me know).

 ### __howto__